 Fordyce’s next project, which actually started while he was principal at the normal school, was to establish the Mansfield Soldier’s Orphan’s School.
 That school provided an education to children who had lost parents in the Civil War and was one of many across the state.
-Initially, the school was located at the corner of Main and Wellsboro streets at what is now a computer store.
+Initially, the school was located at the corner of Main and Wellsboro streets.
 The first application to start the school called for 25 boys and 25 girls to enroll.
 When the school opened on Oct.
 1, 1867, Allen had 63 pupils, who were educated in part by the teachers-in-training at the Normal School.

 As the Orphan’s School grew, Allen opened his home to students.
 That house is still standing on Academy Street today.
 In 1872, the Allens purchased a farm on Brooklyn Street.
 Some of the Orphan School students learned the profession of farming there.
 At the time, a farmer could earn $1.50-$1.75 a day.
 That wage was less than the wage earned by masons, mechanics, and carpenters, but it was more than uneducated orphans could earn.
 That farm stayed in the family until Samuel Dorsett of Lamb’s Creek bought it in 1907.
 The Wellsboro Agitator noted that it was one of the best farms in the county and sold for about $9,000.
 Now, a century later, there are plans to convert the property into a commercial park.